magento/merchdocs/src/sales-channels/asc/store-integration-settings.md

 1. For **New Store Name**, update the descriptive name for your new Amazon Sales Channel store.
 This name appears on the [_Amazon Stores_]({% link sales-channels/asc/managing-stores.md %}) tab.

-    This name is used as a Magento reference only and will identify the store in the list on the Amazon Sales Channel Home page.
+    This name is used as a Magento reference only and will identify the store in the list on the Amazon Sales Channel home page.
 You will want to make it something your team can easily identify.
-For example, your Amazon store that sells in the United States region might be named "Amazon Store USA".
+For example, your Amazon store that sells in the United States region might be named `Amazon Store USA`.

 1. The _Amazon Marketplace_ setting cannot be updated.